-The use of Empty Hands skills can be broken down into soft and hard techniques.
-Soft techniques are used to control a subject who exhibits behaviour ranging from passive resistant to serious bodily harm or death.
-They include techniques such as; joint locks and manipulation, restraint techniques during handcuffing, and grounding techniques that are used to bring a subject to the ground.
-Hard techniques are those that involve striking a subject and can include; punches, kicks, elbows, knees, and brachial stuns.
-The goal in using these and other use of force options is always to stop a threat or potential threat as quickly as possible with minimal injury to all involved parties.
+The use of empty hands skills can be broken down into soft and hard techniques.
+Soft techniques are used to control a subject who exhibits behaviour ranging from passive resistance to serious bodily harm or death.
+They include techniques such as: joint locks and manipulation, restraint techniques during handcuffing, and grounding techniques that are used to bring a subject to the ground.
+Hard techniques are those that involve striking a subject and can include: punches, kicks, elbows, knees, and brachial stuns.
+The goal in using these and other use of force options is always to stop a threat or potential threat as quickly as possible, with minimal injury to all involved parties.

-In 2021, Empty Hands techniques were reported 45 times compared with 49 times in 2020.
-Empty Hands "hard" techniques were utilized in 16 occurrences and were only 62.5% effective.
-Empty Hands "soft" techniques accounted for the remaining 29 usages and were effective 72% of the time.
+In 2022, empty hands techniques were reported 28 times compared with 45 times in 2021.
+Empty hands "hard" techniques were utilized in 9 occurrences and were only 44.4% effective.
+Empty hands "soft" techniques accounted for the remaining 19 usages and were effective 63.2% of the time.